Causal PDE-Control Models for Dynamic Portfolio Optimization with Latent Drivers: CPCM Framework and Theoretical Foundations

 \subsection{Projection–Divergence Duality}

-Restricting portfolio weights to the span of common drivers has two equivalent meanings.
+Restricting portfolio weights to the span of common drivers admits two equivalent interpretations.
 Geometrically, it projects an unconstrained allocation onto the feasible driver subspace.
 Informationally, it selects, among all laws attainable within that subspace, the one closest to the ideal (but infeasible) target law under a suitable divergence.
 The constraint is therefore structural: portfolio risk is mediated only through persistent causal drivers.
+Let

-The feasible set is the causal span \(S_t\) implied by the SCM; the duality below shows that geometric projection in \(S_t\) coincides with minimal-distortion reweighting of the target law under a convex divergence.
+denote the causal driver span implied by the SCM.
+The duality below shows that geometric projection in \(\mathcal{V}_t\) coincides with minimal-distortion reweighting of the target law under a convex divergence.
+The following theorem formalizes this equivalence by showing that the geometric projection of portfolio weights onto the causal driver span coincides with the divergence projection of the induced portfolio law relative to the unconstrained optimum.